mark-hahn/basecamp/README.md

 - Tools to link app to Basecamp account by visiting 37signals website
 - Supports all api requests (see status), GET, POST, and PUT
 - Terminology, params, and command names match api documentation
-- Data inand out can be objects or pipes
+- Data inand out can be objects or streams
 - Supports simultaneous multiple accounts

 ## Status (pre-alpha):